Research output per year

 • Logistics and Transportation (including Drone) Optimisation

-Dr Ammar Al-Bazi is a Simulation-Optimisation Specialist at Aston Business School.
+Dr Ammar Al-Bazi is a Senior Lecturer (Associate Professor equivalent) in Operations and Supply Chain Simulation at Aston Business School.
 He received a PhD in Simulation and Optimisation from Teesside University, UK and a master’s degree in Statistics and Operational Research from the University of Baghdad.
 He completed his BSc in Operational Research from Al-Mansour University College in Iraq.

-Before joining Aston University, he was an Assistant Professor in Business Information Systems at the faculty of Engineering, Environment and Computing, Coventry University, responsible for leading, developing and delivering specialised simulation modules over different programmes of studies.
+Before joining Aston University, he was an Assistant Professor in Business Information Systems at the Faculty of Engineering, Environment and Computing, Coventry University, responsible for leading, developing and delivering specialised simulation modules over different programmes of studies.
+He was also seconded as a research associate at the Institute of Future Transport and Cities (IFTC) at the same University.

 Al-Bazi is mainly interested in applying business simulation technology, optimisation techniques, digital technologies and AI to solve a wide range of real-life problems, including but not limited to Scheduling, Resource Selection and Allocation, Demand Forecasting, Inventory Control and Warehouse Management, Disruption and Risk Mitigation, Productivity Improvement, Transportation Selection and Management, Operation Performance and Capacity Management.